CodeWithSwastik/codewithswastik/README.md

 - 🔭 I’m currently working on [vscode.py](https://github.com/CodeWithSwastik/vscode.py)
 - 👯 I’m looking to collaborate with other content creators and developers!
-- 🥅 2023 Goals: Contribute more to Open Source projects!
+- 🥅 2024 Goals: Contribute to more Open Source projects!
 - ⚡ Fun fact: I am a verified bot developer on discord

 ### Connect with me: